iqbaltld/rename_recursive/README.md

 ```
 features/
-├── register/
+├── login/
 │   ├── data/
 │   ├── domain/
 │   └── presentation/
 ```

-To save time, you might **copy an existing feature** (like `login`) and then reuse it for another similar feature (like `register`).
+To save time, you might **copy an existing feature** (like `register`) and then reuse it for another similar feature (like `login`).
 However, manually renaming all files and folders can be tedious and error-prone.

 This script automates that for you!